-Knowing the person, you care for!
+Knowing the person you care for!

-- Understanding what is 'normal', is key to detecting changes. - On their own, some changes may not look significant, however all play an important role in recognising deterioration - Important signs can be spotted by everyone who is in contact with an individual
+- Understanding what is 'normal', is key to detecting changes. - On their own, some changes may not look significant, however all play an important role in recognising deterioration - Important signs can be spotted by everyone who is in contact with the individual

-Good communication in the team is crucial:
+Good communication in the team is crucial

 - Verbal & written

 - Handover

 - Accurate paperwork

 - Up to date person centered care/support plans all add value

-- Tools designed for this specific purpose e.g. 'This is me', RESPECT, advanced plans.
+- Tools designed for this specific purpose e.g. 'This is me', RESPECT, Advanced care plans.

 Remember all team members, families and visitors can spot differences in people.
-It is important everyone feels able to speak up and that they are listened to if they say they are worried or have noticed anything.
+It is important that everyone feels able to speak up, and that they are listened to if they are worried about an individual or have noticed anything.